liuli-neko/NekoProtoTools/README.md

 - [ ] support more protocol in communication channel

 ### 6. the future
+#### Latest
+- Make almost all call is serializer(variable)
+    - NameValuePair, SizeTag, etc while are special struct unable to auto enter the object. because they are not a real object.
+Other class whitout minimal_serializable trait will be auto enter 1 level before process it.
+    - support simdjson backend (now noly under simdjson::dom namespace), it only support input serializer, Slightly faster than rapidjson backend.

 #### v1.0.0 - alpha
 - Modify serializer interface
     - Make serialize function to operator()